Adamantish/restful_river/README.md

 Take some ideas from [CQRS](https://martinfowler.com/bliki/CQRS.html), make it asynchronous, performant, batch optimized with eventual consistency easily guaranteed.

-## I heard this sort of simplicity is a terrible unscaleable idea.
+## This looks much simpler than how you're *meant* to do event streaming.
 Could this really work for me?

 Yes.
 It makes a lot of nice, broad assumptions about your data model which are right for *most* cases.
 Funnily enough these are the same simplifying assumptions that helped HTTP REST to kill SOAP: Namely...